ThomasArts/aetmodel/ThreatModel.md

 			(5.4.1.2) Eclipse by owning the table
 			(5.4.1.3) Eclipse by manipulating time
-			(5.4.1.4) Obtain node 'secret' used to determine peer selection from unverified pool (5.4.2) Network-wide attacks against the aetherium network (5.4.2.1) Attacks to slow down the aetherium network (5.4.3) Denial of Service against Predefined Peer Nodes (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.
+			(5.4.1.4) Obtain node 'secret' used to determine peer selection from unverified pool (5.4.2) Network-wide attacks against the Aeternity network (5.4.2.1) Attacks to slow down the Aeternity network (5.4.3) Denial of Service against Predefined Peer Nodes (5.5) Exploiting software vulnerabilities to degrade or deny service (5.5.1) Improper Check for Unusual or Exceptional Condition (5.6) Exploiting epoch protocol vulnerabilities to degrade or deny service.
 	  	(5.6.1) Refusing to cooperate after having opened the channel;
 		(5.6.2) Refusing to sign a multi-party transaction;
 		(5.6.3) Open channels up to the full capacity of the node;

  * **Past attacks**
  	* [2018 | Ethereum | Low-Resource Eclipse Attacks on Ethereum’s Peer-to-Peer Network (iacr eprint)](https://www.cs.bu.edu/~goldbe/projects/eclipseEth.pdf)
  	* [2018 | Ethereum | Unhandled exception vulnerability exists in Ethereum API](https://nvd.nist.gov/vuln/detail/CVE-2017-12119)
  	* [2017 | Bitcoin | Hijacking Bitcoin: routing attacks on cryptocurrencies | IEEE S&P](https://btc-hijack.ethz.ch/)

-####(6) Elevation of privilege
+### (6) Elevation of privilege
 The working assumption is that the user model is flat, i.e. there is no difference between the privileges of any two nodes.
-Hence, if the assumption is correct, the elevation of privilege threat tree only applies to underlying environment and is orthogonal to the software developed in this project project.
+Hence, if the assumption is correct, the elevation of privilege threat tree only applies to underlying environment and is orthogonal to the software developed in this project.

+**discuss** As long as the network is small, there is a concept of Aeternity owned nodes that would be more "trustable" than other nodes.
+In the beginning it might be important to prevent a small different subset of nodes to take the role as trusted set to connect to.

 ## STRIDE Threat Trees

 ### 1. (Node) Spoofing